ArveksVeden/ArveksVeden/README.md

 The only project that will be represented by the Visual Basic repository is the *Command line* game.

 [ Projects information: ]
-1. Visual Basic .NET \ Command line game \ The project is being refined
+1. Visual Basic .NET \ Command line game \ The project is being refined.
+2. Programs from learning c++ \ Applications on the command line \ Project creation paused.